Britain approves Pfizer's COVID-19 vaccine, rollout to begin next week

 “I don’t think we should get too hung up on ‘the race’ and this as the 1st approval.
 Over the next several weeks we’ll likely see a number of licenses granted - and we do need them all to get speedily out of this mess.”

-Reporting by Francesco Guarascio; Richard Lough, Nick Tattersall, Julien Ponthus, Marc Jones and Kate Kelland; Editing by Edwina Gibbs
+Reporting by Francesco Guarascio; Richard Lough, Nick Tattersall, Julien Ponthus, Marc Jones and Kate Kelland; Editing by Edwina Gibbs, Kirsten Donovan

 Our Standards: The Thomson Reuters Trust Principles.